Slow Cooker Mushroom Pot Roast

 - 2 mushroom stock cubes or 2 T mushroom stock base + 1/2 cup water (see notes)

 - 3 1/2 lb. chuck roast (before trimming), fat trimmed (cut apart as needed to cut out the fat)

-- 1 – 2 T steak rub for rubbing the meat before browning (see notes)
+- 2 T steak rub for rubbing the meat before browning (more or less to taste)